 Interstates typically have higher speed limits of up to 75 mph, although some have higher speed limits.
 This allows for faster and uninterrupted travel.
 Highways, particularly in urban areas, have much lower speed limits, frequent intersections, and more traffic signals.

 Interstates often have higher weight limits for commercial vehicles, with a general weight limit of 80,000 lbs.
 These roads also allow for longer commercial vehicles, such as double-truck trailers, to operate, which some highways do not accommodate.
+Highways may also have restrictions on the types of commercial vehicles that can use them, particularly in areas with heavy traffic.

 Lane Configurations